UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 updateInplace(ref a, 10);
 ```

-A reference to `a` is passed as the first parameter.
+A reference to `a` is passed as the first parameter (so the parameter `u` is synonymous with `a`).
 A copy of the literal value 10 as the second.

 When the function returns, `a` will now equal `20`.